-There are currently 18.8 million veterans in the US.
-That’s not just 18.8 million people, that’s 18.8 million people with names, families, and lives that matter.
+There are currently more than 18 million veterans in the US.
+That’s not just 18 million people, that’s 18 million people with names, families, and lives that matter.
 So, let’s pull the curtain back a bit on veterans and consider a brief history of Veterans Day, how veterans influence the transportation industry, and take time to honor one of Kopf’s veterans.

 History